Montana-Media-Arts/341-web-design-Fall2020/_docs/topic-03/04-pages/page-02.md

 </p>

-One way to avoid longer URLs is to place the page in the root of the site (in our case, **web-dev-hw/**).
-No additional pathing is needed, as the page are not in any other directories.
+One way to avoid long URLs is to place the page in the root of the site (in our case, **MART361-WebDesign/**).
+No additional pathing is needed, as the page is not in any other directories.

-This is not to say that we could not have additional pages that we explicitly address.
-For example we could have additional HTML pages at the same directory level, such as an `contact.html`.
+We can still have additional pages that we explicitly address.
+For example, we could have other HTML pages at the same directory level, such as a `contact.html`.

-This method is fine for sites will few pages.
+This method is sufficient for sites with few pages.
 But for sites with many, using child directories is preferable, as it helps with site organization.

 <div id="code-heading">Directory Tree</div>